 Search engines can do a decent job of bringing up relevant answers to your questions, but they can also be duped by EMF companies that have really good websites but not necessarily the best technical qualifications.

 I've been doing EMF home inspections for clients since 2017 and quite a few times I'm not the first EMF tester they had out.
 They had to call me after some major dissatisfaction with the first inspector- generally due to an undecipherable report, or poor explanation/support around the remediation process.
 Just like any other vendor, EMF consultants come in all shapes and sizes; some good, some bad.

 Hopefully, the tips I lay out in this article can help you select the best option in your area for this important service the first time around.

 After all, we're talking about the health of both your home and the people and animals that spend time in it.
-It's worth investing some time to research the most qualified candidate in your area.
+It's worth investing some time to research the most qualified EMF testing company in your area.

 I would recommend you use search engine results as well as the Building Biology "Find an Expert" page to select 3-5 candidates that you can then ask or email the following questions.
 I'll list the top 5 questions in bold, and then the full list at the bottom so that you can easily copy/paste into an email.

-BONUS- After each question, I'll add some perspective on what is a good answer.
+BONUS- After each question, I'll add some perspective on what I consider to be a good answer.